 Membership is one of the most profitable ways to monetize a marketplace.
 The global exchange economy (shared consumption economics) relies on numerous businesses that generate profits through subscription fees.

-According to Gartner, all startups and about 80% of existing businesses in the software market will implement a subscription-based monetization strategy.
+Gartner, all startups and about 80% of existing businesses in the software market will implement a subscription-based monetization strategy.

 Charging vendors on a regular basis is a great way to generate profit and support the development of your marketplace.
 Here is the subscription rule #1 – make sure that sellers’ revenue is higher than the subscription costs your platform charges them monthly.